ztrhgf/Powershell_CICD_repository/README.md

   - **customizable**
     - everything is written in Powershell
   - **idiot-proof :)**
-    - warn about modification of functions and variables used elsewhere in repository, so chance that you break your environment is less than ever :)
+    - warns against commiting changes, that could break your environment (changed thing is used elsewhere)
+      - modification of functions parameters
+      - modification of variable value (applies just for variables in Variables PS module)
+      - deletion of function, variable
+      - script with syntax errors
-    - ...
+      - etc
-- can be used also to
+- last but not least
-  - **distribute any kind of content** (ps1, exe, ini, whatever) to any local/remote location
+  - **distribute any kind of content** (ps1, exe, ini, whatever) **to any local/remote location**
+    - driven by customConfig.ps1
+  - automatic scheduled task creation (from XML definition), so ps1 script (modules that it depend on) and sched. task, that should run it, can be distributed together
   - automatic script signing (if enabled)
-  - automatic scheduled task creation (from XML definition), so ps1 script and sched. task that should run it can be distributed together
 - **no paid tools needed**

 - check [examples](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/2.%20HOW%20TO%20USE%20-%20EXAMPLES.md) or [watch video](https://youtu.be/R3wjRT0zuOk?t=612) for getting better insight